Cross Country Skiing and Fat Tire Biking

 Keweenaw Mountain Lodge

 The Keweenaw Mountain Lodge welcomes each snowfall as an opportunity for adventure and offers 10 km of groomed, classic cross-country ski trails.
 These trails are conveniently located right outside the cabins and are a mix of wooded terrain and open spaces.
 With multiple loop options, visitors can head out for a quick ski or combine the loops for a longer day.
-XC ski equipment can be rented at the Lodge.
+Hok skis (a mix between cross-country skis and snow shoes) and snowshoes can be rented at the Lodge.
 Learn more.

 Maasto Hiihto & Churning Rapids